SanorSmith/CI_PP2_Game/README.md

 <img src="assets/docs/user_story/user_stories_reset_button.jpg">
 </details>

-8. As a new user, I would like to play another round.
+8. As a new user, I would like to play a new session.

 | **Feature**                     | **Action**                          | **Expected Result**                                                                  | **Actual Result** |
 |---------------------------------|-------------------------------------|--------------------------------------------------------------------------------------|-------------------|